 Opportunities for Financial Asset Building

-People with intellectual and/or developmental disabilities are poorer than people without these challenges.
-Government policies put people at risk of being denied for and/or losing critical supports such as Medicaid, Supplemental Security Income, and Social Security benefits if they earn or save very modest sums of money.
-While some savings are allowed through certain self-settled trusts and the ABLE Act which accommodate SSI and Medicaid rules, these plans do not address the needs of everyone.
-Thus people with disabilities cannot plan and save for future needs like others, contributing to ongoing economic inequalities often resulting in lifelong poverty.
-Public policy should encourage rather than inhibit planning for financial independence, productivity, and self-determination for persons with intellectual and/or developmental disabilities.
+When people use government benefits, certain income-based and/or asset-limit eligibility policies put some people at risk of being denied for and/or losing critical supports such as Medicaid, Supplemental Security Income, and Social Security benefits if they earn or save very modest sums of money.
+While some savings are allowed through certain self-settled trusts and the ABLE Act which accommodate SSI and Medicaid means-testing rules, these plans do not address the needs of everyone.
+Thus many people with disabilities cannot plan and save for future needs like others, contributing to ongoing economic inequalities often resulting in lifelong poverty.
+Public policy should encourage rather than inhibit planning for financial independence, productivity, and self-determination.

-Individuals with intellectual and/or developmental disabilities and their families should have equal access to economic self-security, including opportunities to save money to maintain or improve their basic economic and social status, strengthen their financial security, and save for retirement through education, financial literacy, employment, home ownership, and asset development.
+Individuals with I/DD and their families should have equal access to economic self-security, including opportunities to save money and build financial assets to maintain or improve their basic economic and social status, strengthen their financial security, and save for retirement through education, financial literacy, employment, home ownership, and asset development.

-These opportunities should include such policy reforms as:
+These opportunities should include the following:

-Policy reforms must allow people with intellectual and/or developmental disabilities to have opportunities to earn money and invest in their futures without risking the health care, benefits, and supports and services necessary to live a full life in their community.
+Policy reforms must allow people with I/DD to have opportunities to earn money and invest in their futures without risking the health care, benefits, and supports and services necessary to live a full life in their community.

-On a personal level, people with intellectual and/or developmental disabilities and their families should have opportunities to learn how to manage their money and spend it wisely through such means as:
+On a personal level, people with I/DD and their families should have opportunities to learn how to manage their money and spend it wisely through such means as:

 - Inclusive adult and higher education and consultation/coaching in communities;

-Board of Directors, AAIDD
+Board of Directors